transistor1/chrome/README.md

 ### Rationale:

 Most of the dockerized Chromes I've found use some sort of X forwarding and/or VNC server in them.
-I wanted something that felt a little more "native'.
+I wanted something that felt a little more "native".

 ### Usage:
     sudo docker build -t chrome .